danielsaidi/website_danielsaidi/_posts/2013-11-10-denise-jacobs-the-creativity-revolution.md

 or anything from happening at all.
 An interesting take on a topic I think has been talked about and dissected to the brink of tiredness, especially in this context where I felt that it was chosen mostly for the sake of sensation, rather than to fit the theme.
-It maybe works better in America.
+It may work better in the US.

 My biggest takeaway from this session was a nice passage about how you should ban the word "no" and replace it with "yes, and...".
 For instance, you say "Let's go